-- Isolates identified as Candida haemulonii, Rhodotorula glutinis, or Saccharomyces cerevisiae OR - Isolates not identified beyond Candida spp. from invasive infections OR - Urine isolates that are refractory to azole therapy that were either not identified or identified only as Candida not-albicans.
+- All confirmed C. auris isolates. - Isolates identified as C. haemulonii or C. duobushaemulonii. - Isolates not identified beyond Candida spp. from invasive infections or from patients with a history of healthcare in Chicago within the past year. - Non-sterile source isolates that are refractory to azole therapy that were either not identified or identified only as Candida not-albicans.

-For epidemiological information or questions, or to report a confirmed case, please contact:
+For epidemiological information or to report a confirmed case, please contact:

+Emma Stein

-DJ Shannon ISDH Multidrug-Resistant Organism Epidemiologist 317-233-1306 dshannon1@isdh.in.gov
+ISDH Antibiotic Resistance Epidemiologist

+317-233-1306

+emstein@isdh.in.gov

-For additional microbiological information or questions, please contact:
+For additional laboratory information, please contact:

 Sara Blosser, PhD, D(ABMM)

-ISDH Laboratories - Clinical Microbiology Division, Director 317-921-5894
+ISDH Laboratories - Director of Clinical Microbiology 317-921-5894

 sblosser@isdh.in.gov